 We have not asked for, nor received, a stability rating, or to our knowledge, have received any other kind of rating, including a provisional rating from one or more approved rating organizations for our securities that are outstanding and which continue in effect.

 MARKET FOR SECURITIES

 Our securities are not traded or quoted on any Canadian or foreign marketplace.
-However, the table below sets out the price at which our securities have been issued during the nine months ended December 31, 2018:
+In the financial year ended December 31, 2019, the Company only had one share issuance: